 A delicious and flavorful, protein-rich stuffing for those looking for something out of the ordinary.
-Our Quinoa Stuffing is tossed with apples, pecans, bacon and sausage for a hearty side that is also gluten-free.
+Our Gluten free Quinoa Stuffing is tossed with apples, pecans, bacon and sausage for a hearty side to your Thanksgiving dinner.

 Our family loves Thanksgiving and all the traditional foods that go along with it.
 I know that if I didn’t make one of the dishes the hubby and kids were expecting I would hear about it no end.
 Yummy things like dressing (or as some people call it stuffing), mashed potatoes, sweet potato casserole or green bean casserole.
 So, it is that time of year again, here’s to all the comfort foods and the joy they bring to family gatherings.
 Oh, and if you get nervous about getting everything to the table on time, check out our handy dandy Thanksgiving Day Planner with a minute by minute schedule to make it easy as pie.